 During my academic scientific research career, I published over 200 peer reviewed scientific papers in the fields of genetics, molecular biology, biochemistry, chemical carcinogenesis, molecular epidemiology, and environmental health and toxicology.
+My h index (the number of publications that have been cited at least the same number of times) is 53.

 My books include Molecular Environmental Biology, Genetic Susceptibility to Environmental Carcinogens, Molecular Epidemiology of Chronic Diseases, and a mass market book on the environment titled Where We Stand, A Surprising Look at the Real State of Our Planet.